-Wordpress security is almost entirely up to you.
-You must ensure you hosting is secure, you have an SSL certificate and that your theme and plug ins don't contain malicious code.
+WordPress security is almost entirely up to you.
+You must ensure you hosting is secure, you have an SSL certificate and that your theme and plug ins don’t contain malicious code.
 So be careful of where you source them from.
-Due to its huge presence on the net, wordpress unsuprisingly comes under attack from a lot of hackers and if you don;t have spam filters you can expect to be swamped by spam emails in your contact forms.
+Due to its huge presence on the net, WordPress unsurprisingly comes under attack from a lot of hackers and if you don;t have spam filters you can expect to be swamped by spam emails in your contact forms.

 Although they look fairly similar when viewed like this, we believe Shopify is the simplest to use from the point of view of the shop owner.

-The app is one of the stand out features for Shopify and it enables you to see everything you need within the click of a button.
+The app is one of the stand-out features for Shopify and it enables you to see everything you need within the click of a button.
 You can generate lots of useful reports from your phone and even edit products and the website without turning on your laptop.
-The app is always giving advice and keeps you up to date with returning customer and abandoned basket stats.
+The app is always giving advice and keeps you up to date with returning customers and abandoned basket stats.
 It also has a wonderful ker ching noise when you complete a sale.

 Editing and adding products is very basic and a new product can be added in a matter of seconds.
 Collections are very intuitive and you can build them via tags, price of type.
 Looking after the homepage is easy and the customizer page builder is easy to learn.
 With pre-built sections to each page you don’t need any code experience and you can view what it looks like on a mobile desktop or tablet as you build.

 Blogging is simple with Shopify but not as comprehensive as WordPress.
 You can build several types of blog using tags and you can edit the Meta appearance of blogs for SEO purposes.

 One of the cleverest things about Shopify is how easy it is to integrate with Social Media and Google Shopping.
 You just install the relevant app, click a few settings and you are ready to start selling on Facebook, Insta and Google.